milesdwilliams15/chinese_media_and_foreign_aid/01_data/PublicDiplomacy/diplomacydata.md

 I find the column `government_visits` in the file named `ChinesePublicDiplomacy.csv` the most useful to us.

+**Definition** of `government_visits`: Total number of high-level and provincial-level visits by government officials between China and the receiving country each year.
+Includes visits in the receiving country, in China, or in a third location.

 **Scope**: Quantitative measures of China’s public diplomacy tools leveraged bilaterally.
 **Year Coverage**: 2000-2016 for EAP region and 2000-2018 for SCA region